| 1-2

 found it difficult to concentrate in his often scantily

+clad presence.
 Mardi Gras shock

 waves were still to be felt that evening.
 Several of the